 - Nominal wage growth accelerating to traditional rates of 4 percent per year.

-The complete ACTU paper, Jobs You Can Count On, can be downloaded here.
+Read the complete ACTU paper, Jobs You Can Count On.